Emmy9969/Walmart-Weekly-Sales-Dashboard-2010-2012/README.md

 # Data Analysis
--- A Query to Which Store made the highest Sales.
+- A Query to Which Store made the highest Sales.

 SELECT TOP 1 Store, Date, Weekly_Sales, CPI
 FROM [Walmart]
 ORDER BY Weekly_Sales DESC;

--- A Query to find the total weekly sales for each store SELECT Store, SUM("Weekly_Sales") AS Total_Sales
+- A Query to find the total weekly sales for each store.

+SELECT Store, SUM("Weekly_Sales") AS Total_Sales
 FROM [Walmart]
 GROUP BY Store

--- A Query to Find the average temperature for each store SELECT Store, AVG("Temperature") AS Avg_Temperature FROM [Walmart]
+- A Query to Find the average temperature for each store.

+SELECT Store, AVG("Temperature") AS Avg_Temperature
+FROM [Walmart]
 GROUP BY Store;

--- A Query to find Total Sales made each Year
+- A Query to find Total Sales made each Year.

 SELECT  YEAR(date) as YEAR, SUM("Weekly_Sales") AS Total_Sales
 FROM [Walmart]
 GROUP BY YEAR(date)
 ORDER BY Total_Sales DESC

--- A Query to Which week was fuel price high and how much was made SELECT TOP 1 Date, Weekly_Sales, Fuel_Price
+- A Query to Which week was fuel price high and how much was made.

+SELECT TOP 1 Date, Weekly_Sales, Fuel_Price
 FROM [Walmart]
 ORDER BY Fuel_Price

--- A Query to Show the top 5 highest weekly sales across all stores SELECT TOP 5 Store, Date, Weekly_Sales
+- A Query to Show the top 5 highest weekly sales across all stores.

+SELECT TOP 5 Store, Date, Weekly_Sales
 FROM [Walmart]
 ORDER BY Weekly_Sales DESC

--- A Query to show How much was made in the week with the highest inflation in % SELECT TOP 1 date, Weekly_Sales, CPI
+- A Query to show How much was made in the week with the highest inflation in %.

+SELECT TOP 1 date, Weekly_Sales, CPI
 FROM [Walmart]
 ORDER BY CPI DESC

--- A Query to find the Stores with an average unemployment rate above 8% SELECT Store, AVG("Unemployment") AS Avg_Unemployment FROM [Walmart]
+- A Query to find the Stores with an average unemployment rate above 8%.

+SELECT Store, AVG("Unemployment") AS Avg_Unemployment
+FROM [Walmart]
 GROUP BY Store
 HAVING AVG("Unemployment") > 8;

--- A Query to find the top 3 Stores that made the most Sales in a Week SELECT TOP 3 Store, Weekly_Sales, Fuel_Price
+- A Query to find the top 3 Stores that made the most Sales in a Week.

+SELECT TOP 3 Store, Weekly_Sales, Fuel_Price
 FROM [Walmart]
 ORDER BY  Weekly_Sales DESC

--- A Query to Find the average fuel price for each Year SELECT YEAR(Date) AS Year, AVG("Fuel_Price") AS Avg_Fuel_Price FROM [Walmart]
+- A Query to Find the average fuel price for each Year.

+SELECT YEAR(Date) AS Year, AVG("Fuel_Price") AS Avg_Fuel_Price
+FROM [Walmart]
 GROUP BY YEAR(Date)